-The History and Politics Lab’s goal is, in Toni Morrison’s words, to shed critical light on the “politics and history calculated to render the suffering of millions mute,” by refusing “arrogant pseudo-empirical language crafted to lock creative people into cages of inferiority and hopelessness.”
+The History and Politics Lab’s goal is, to use Toni Morrison’s words, to shed critical light on the “politics and history calculated to render the suffering of millions mute,” by refusing “arrogant pseudo-empirical language crafted to lock creative people into cages of inferiority and hopelessness.”

 The lab, which is hosted by UC Irvine’s School of Social Ecology, is currently developing the following projects: